 Just 9 miles long, this is a delightful island lying in Loch Linnhe.
 It can be reached by ferry either from Oban or Port Appin.
 There are some wonderful archaeological sites including a couple of Brochs and a Castle.
 There is one teashop on the island.
 The feel generally on Lismore is that of going back in time.

-Although Mull isn’t a small island, and way too big to cycle round in a day, or even a few days, Mull is still a stunning island to visit and can be a gentle day out by taking the bikes on the Oban-Craignure ferry and then cycle the short distance to Duart Castle (the spectacular one as you approach Mull) and also visit the gardens at Torosay Castle on the way past.
+Although not a small island, and way too big to cycle round in a day, or even a few days, Mull is still a stunning island to visit and can be a gentle day out by taking the bikes on the Oban-Craignure ferry and then cycle the short distance to Duart Castle (the spectacular one as you approach Mull) and also visit the gardens at Torosay Castle on the way past.